-Joel Greenblatt in addition to being a great investor is also a professor at Columbia’s Business School.
-He teaches a class titled “Value and Special Situation Investing”.
+Joel Greenblatt is a great investor but also a professor at Columbia’s Business School.
+He also teaches a class titled “Value and Special Situation Investing”.

 The course as described as follows:

 This course will review the basic elements of fundamental analysis.

 On the other hand, this will also provide practical experience in the following: business valuation, value investing, special situation investing, risk arbitrage, Options investments, risk assessment, and portfolio management.